Frequently Asked Questions

 What will happen on my first visit?

-A full case history will be taken, including tongue and pulse diagnosis.
-This will be followed by a treatment.
+A full case history will be taken over the phone, it may include tongue diagnosis.
+This will be followed by a face to face treatment.
 Please bring with you any medication you are taking.

 Should I eat before treatment?

 Yes – a small meal a couple hours before treatment is ideal.

 Clothing which allows easy access to arms and legs and that you are comfortable in.
 Undressing may be required, depending on the course of treatment decided upon.

 This will depend on the problem.
 Points selected may be a combination of points local to the problem, points related to the problem area and specialist points.
 For example, there are points on the hand that treat the back and points on the foot that treat the eyes.

 The initial consultation is £60 including a treatment and follow up treatments are £60 each.